 Companies involved in the production of natural gas from coalbed or shale formations are advised to take note of the proposed rulemakings associated with wastewater disposal standards and prepare to participate in and comply with the resultant rulemaking.

-For additional information concerning this or any other energy-related issue, please contact your Husch Blackwell attorney or one of the following members of the firm’s Energy practice.
+For additional information concerning this or any other energy-related issue, please contact your Husch Blackwell attorney or a member of the firm’s Energy practice.

 Husch Blackwell LLP regularly publishes updates on industry trends and new developments in the law for our clients and friends.
 Please contact us if you would like to receive updates and newsletters or request a printed copy.

 Husch Blackwell encourages you to reprint this material.
 Please include the statement, "Reprinted with permission from Husch Blackwell LLP, copyright 2011, www.huschblackwell.com" at the end of any reprints.
 Please also email info huschblackwell.com to tell us of your reprint.

 This information is intended only to provide general information in summary form on legal and business topics of the day.
 The contents hereof do not constitute legal advice and should not be relied on as such.
 Specific legal advice should be sought in particular matters.